-A UK undergraduate honours degree (or international equivalent) and normally some appropriate professional experience.
+A good UK undergraduate honours degree (or international equivalent) and normally some appropriate professional experience.
 This could include professional mathematics teaching experience, working as a learning support assistant for mathematics, or visiting mathematics classrooms as a researcher.

 Months of entry

-This programme is designed for UK and international mathematics teachers and other professionals working in mathematics education, from primary schools to post-16 education.
+This pathway is designed for UK and international mathematics teachers and other professionals working in mathematics education, from primary schools to post-16 education.
 You will be supported in integrating the theory and practice of teaching and learning mathematics by:

-- being an active researcher of your own and others' practice, including reworking your own practice;
+- being an active researcher of your own and others' practice, including reworking your own practice

-- carrying out small-scale research projects, one of which can act as a pilot project for the major work of your dissertation;
+- carrying out small-scale research projects, one of which can act as a pilot project for the major work of your dissertation

-- engaging with research literature, especially the current journals and activity of the International Group for the Psychology of Mathematics Education;
+- engaging with research literature, especially the current journals and activity of the International Group for the Psychology of Mathematics Education

-- engaging with new developments in teaching and learning mathematics;
+- engaging with new developments in teaching and learning mathematics

-- updating your mathematics;
+- updating your mathematics

-- writing assignments that show the emergence of a theoretical frame, presenting a literature search and developing ideas from a seminar;
+- writing assignments that show the emergence of a theoretical frame, presenting a literature search and developing ideas from a seminar

-- becoming confident with presentation, argumentation, research and ICT skills.
+- becoming confident with presentation, argumentation, research and ICT skills

 The course has been recognised as excellent by the National Centre for Excellence in the Teaching of Mathematics.